aws-samples/rancher-on-aws-workshop/content/30-creating-a-cluster/32-creating-rke2-cluster/index.en.md

 ### Step 1:

-Next, we will add AWS credentials to allow Rancher Multi-Cluster Manager to create and manage Amazon EKS clusters.
+Next, we will add AWS credentials to allow Rancher Manager to create and manage Amazon EKS clusters.
 In the left menu, click `Cloud Credentials`.
 You will not see any credentials yet.

 ![rancher-cluster-creds-home](/static/images/content/31-cluster-creds-home.png)

 ### Step 2:

 In the top right corner, click on **`Create`**.
-Here you will see all the cloud service providers that you can use with the Rancher Multi-Cluster Manager.
+Here you will see all the cloud service providers that you can use with the Rancher Manager.
 We're going to use AWS, so click on **`Amazon`**.

 ![rancher-cluster-creds-options](/static/images/content/31-cluster-creds-options.png)